Garito/yESP32/readme.md

 ```
 In this example, `init` creates the webserver, setup the routes with the function that the subclass provides and starts the webserver

 `tmplProcessor` defines a variable `My_IP` that will be parsed on your templates.
 You can add as much variables as you need or even define and use more than one processor.
-Please note that since webserver's `on` processor needs to be an static function and the examples uses the machine's IP address, it should be passed inside a lambda function with `this` binded
+Please note that since webserver's `on` processor needs to be an static function and the example uses the machine's IP address, it should be passed inside a lambda function with `this` binded

 `setupRoutes` defines the routes of your server.
 In this example, only one routes has been defined `/` that will load the file on `/site/index.html` and will parse it with the defined processor

-As an example, this function defines to serve static files from `/site/` folder of your ESP32 filesystem and shows how to process not found errors
+As an example, this function defines to serve static files from `/site/` folder of your ESP32 filesystem and shows how to process `not found` errors

 #### Data folder
 As you have noticed in the example, we are using the webserver's files (html, js, css and any other) as static files in the ESP32 filesystem.
 In this example only index.html will be described sinces from here on is not different to any other webserver